nuriinsyirah/AnorraClinic/README.md

 - Frontend Styling with Tailwind CSS: We improved our frontend development skills by building responsive user interfaces using Tailwind CSS.
 We applied Flexbox, CSS Grid, and mobile-first design principles to create a user-friendly experience.

 ### Soft Skills Developed
--Problem-Solving and Debugging: Throughout the project, we developed systematic debugging skills by analyzing Laravel error messages and using browser developer tools to identify and resolve issues efficiently.
+- Problem-Solving and Debugging: Throughout the project, we developed systematic debugging skills by analyzing Laravel error messages and using browser developer tools to identify and resolve issues efficiently.
--Teamwork and Communication: We strengthened our ability to work as a team by discussing solutions, sharing responsibilities, and supporting one another when facing development challenges.
+- Teamwork and Communication: We strengthened our ability to work as a team by discussing solutions, sharing responsibilities, and supporting one another when facing development challenges.
--Technical Documentation: We improved our documentation skills by preparing project reports, recording system requirements, and explaining technical processes in a clear and structured manner.
+- Technical Documentation: We improved our documentation skills by preparing project reports, recording system requirements, and explaining technical processes in a clear and structured manner.

 ### Key Achievements
 - Operational Clinic Portal: We successfully developed the Anorra Clinic Management System, which provides appointment management features for both patients and clinic administrators.